zinothec/zinothec.github.io/README.md

   </a>
 </p>

-> here where you can find codes or scripts that we code it or edit on it for free .
+> Hello there, here you will find blogger scripts and plugins that we offer and modify and are open source and free .

 ## Author